markmaged165/fake-jobs-web-scraping/README.md

-"# Fake Jobs Web Scraping Project"
-"A project demonstrating web scraping of fake job listings using Python and Beautiful Soup."
+This project creates a web scraping application using Python and the Beautiful Soup library.
+Its main goal is to find and collect data on fraudulent job advertisements online.
+The application will use web scraping to browse websites and identify potentially fake job listings.
+Beautiful Soup, a Python library for parsing HTML and XML, will be used to extract key information from these web pages related to the fake job postings.